 Fare-Free Transit in Canada

 There has been a debate about the pros of having a fare-free public transportation system in Canada.
-Proponents of this discourse on the fair fare and fare-free transit like it to other public services, and believe that it will make life better for the citizens socially, democratically, globally and ecologically.
+Proponents of this discourse on the fair fare and fare-free transit like it to other public services, and believe that it will make life better for the citizens socially, democratically, globally, and ecologically.

 Cost of Food in Canada

-Canada is home to people with different ethnic origins and cultural beliefs, some of which are Scottish, French, English, German, Chinese, Irish, and of course, Canadians.
+Canada is home to people with different ethnic origins and cultural beliefs, some of which are Scottish, French, English, German, Chinese, Irish, and of course, Canadian.
 Living in a country that embraces these diverse cultures, having different types of international cuisine is inevitable.

 The price of food in Canada varies widely within provinces and cities.
-It is believed that provinces like Quebec, New Brunswick, New Foundland and Labrador, and Nova Scotia spend less on food.
+It is believed that provinces like Quebec, New Brunswick, NewFoundland and Labrador, and Nova Scotia spend less on food.
 On the contrary, provinces like Alberta, Saskatchewan and British Columbia tend to pay higher on food costs.

 According to data by Global News’ analysis of Statistics Canada, Canadians spend an average of around $200 a month per person on food bought in stores.